AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

  Her legs were up on the couch like she was an enticing treat.
 I smirked as I was lead to a seat and motioned by her men to sit.
 "Mr. Sétanta, a pleasure."

 "Scarlet Snow."
 I said as I sat down.
 "I don't know if it's a pleasure or not.
+Though I like your place."
+I said looking around.
+I made sure to meet her eyes and ignore the rest of it.
+She was a beautiful woman if a bit older than my typical girl
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTYyNjAzNzU4LC0yMDk5MTA1MDEsLTk5Mj
+eyJoaXN0b3J5IjpbLTQ3ODk4Mjk3NiwtMjA5OTEwNTAxLC05OT
-YxMzE0OCwtMzE3MjQzODY0LC0xODUwMTM3NDc3LC0xNTkzOTYy
+I2MTMxNDgsLTMxNzI0Mzg2NCwtMTg1MDEzNzQ3NywtMTU5Mzk2
-MTg2LC0xOTE3MTE1MzQxLDEzMzUxMDk1MjYsMTU4OTQ2NzE5Ni
+MjE4NiwtMTkxNzExNTM0MSwxMzM1MTA5NTI2LDE1ODk0NjcxOT
-wtMTQxNTUzMTMyNiwxODI5ODY0MzAxLDE5NDA0MTg0LC03OTE1
+YsLTE0MTU1MzEzMjYsMTgyOTg2NDMwMSwxOTQwNDE4NCwtNzkx
-MjQ0MzIsLTE1NTk1NDQwMzEsLTI2MDE0Nzg5MCwxODMxMjQ1Mj
+NTI0NDMyLC0xNTU5NTQ0MDMxLC0yNjAxNDc4OTAsMTgzMTI0NT
-UwLDIwODk1NDc5NjcsLTE5MTk5OTM1MjMsLTE0NjI4NTY3MzYs
+I1MCwyMDg5NTQ3OTY3LC0xOTE5OTkzNTIzLC0xNDYyODU2NzM2
-LTc5NzU2ODA3MF19
+LC03OTc1NjgwNzBdfQ==
 -->